cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 <!-- ![VoiceOfTheCouncil](./Images/VoiceOfTheCouncil.jpg) -->

 After the agendas being voted on and their resolution order have been chosen, any player may spend 1 Command Counter from Strategy Allocation to include the Voice of the Council [Special Objective](#SpecialObjectives) to the agendas being voted on.
 If no player choose to do so, the game continues.
+**Exception:** Voice of the Council may not be included for voting during the *first round* of the game.
 Voice of the Council is treated as a Political Card with the "elect player" keyword *for the duration of the vote* (it stops being treated as a Political Card after being resolved).
 It will always be resolved after the other agendas have been resolved.
 The player elected as voice of the council now qualifies for the corresponding objective, until another player is elected voice of the council in a later election.